-- Describe the basic physiology of a plant at a local restoration site. - Use plant characteristics and field identification keys (including dichotomous keys) to identify a plant at a local restoration site. - Identify a common native tree or plant species in different stages of growth at a local restoration site. - Identify a common nonnative tree or plant species at a local restoration site. - Describe the physiology of aquatic plants found in local streams. - Identify a common aquatic plant species at a local restoration site. - Identify traits that allow plants to adapt and compete for resources (ex: allelopathy, growth rates, seed viability and germination). - Identify plants and their medicinal and traditional uses. - Create an herbarium of local flora. - Participate in traditional land use practices (ex: planting or harvest techniques). - Identify culturally relevant resources with the help of local elders and tribal representatives. - Use the 4 Cs (cool, clear, complex, clean) to describe water quality characteristics.
+- Describe the basic physiology of a plant at a local restoration site. - Use plant characteristics and field identification keys (including dichotomous keys) to identify a plant at a local restoration site. - Identify a common native tree or plant species in different stages of growth at a local restoration site. - Identify a common nonnative tree or plant species at a local restoration site. - Describe the physiology of aquatic plants found in local streams. - Identify a common aquatic plant species at a local restoration site. - Given specimens, use dichotomous keys to identify local plants in a taxonomic practicum. - Identify traits that allow plants to adapt and compete for resources (ex: allelopathy, growth rates, seed viability and germination). - Identify plants and their medicinal and traditional uses. - Create an herbarium of local flora. - Participate in traditional land use practices (ex: planting or harvest techniques). - Identify culturally relevant resources with the help of local elders and tribal representatives. - Use the 4 Cs (cool, clear, complex, clean) to describe water quality characteristics.